-Autumn Term (1st half) - What is a Computer?
+Autumn Term (1st half) - Computer Hardware

-Students will be looking at the history of computers and understanding how computing devices have developed over time.
-They will also be looking at various parts of a computer and understanding why each piece of hardware is important in order for a computer to function.
+Students will look at the various parts of a computer and understand why each piece of hardware is important in order for a computer to function.
+They will also look at how the production of digital devices can impact the environment and the responsible use of computer parts.

-Autumn Term (2nd half) - Fireworks Animations
+Autumn Term (2nd half) - Vector Graphics